-These pockets of persistent underperformance appear to have been excluded from the broader narrative and policy discourse of M-DCPS.
+These pockets of persistent underperformance must continue to be included in the broader | Revised narrative and policy discourse of M-DCPS.
 This underperformance, historic in some cases, is a result of assessments that have consequences for students that impact promotion, graduation, and a student's overall realization of learning and life-long success.
 As such, it must continue to be a focal point of the Board and Superintendent's dialogue about school and student performance.